Leverage Your LMS to Simplify Managing Remote Employees

 Ask your employees what they need

-As remote work continues, checking in on a regular basis to see how work is going will make employees feel appreciated and boost morale.
-It's also a great opportunity for remote employee recognition; take this time to thank them for their flexibility in response to COVID-19's impact on business.
+As remote work continues to expand across the globe, checking in on a regular basis to see how work is going will make employees feel appreciated and boost morale.
+It's also a great opportunity for remote employee recognition.
 When you take the time to personally share with employees what they're doing well, they'll be encouraged to continue improving and delivering valuable work.

 Set boundaries